WatchDogStudios/ApertureUI-Docs/apuidocs/docs/cpp_manual/documents.md

 // @param[in] focus_flag Flags controlling the focus, see the 'FocusFlag' description for details. void Show(ModalFlag modal_flag = ModalFlag::None, FocusFlag focus_flag = FocusFlag::Auto);
 ```
-By default, the `Show()` function will make the document visible and switch keyboard focus to the document and if possible the first control element with an `autofocus`{:.attr} attribute set.
+By default, the `Show()` function will make the document visible and switch keyboard focus to the document and if possible the first control element with an `autofocus` attribute set.
 The focus behavior as well as the modal state can be controlled with two separate flags.
 The flags are specified as follows:
 ```cpp
 /**
 	 ModalFlag used for controlling the modal state of the document.